You may have cheated on your diet too many times this year or paid for a gym membership that you only used twice. Sound familiar?

 Financial health can also contribute to your physical and mental health.
 If you’re stressed about money, it’s a good idea to keep an updated budget and this way you’ll know exactly where your money is going.

 For starters, clarify how much you’re earning each month and make a list of all your expenses.
 See if there’s any money leftover to make extra debt payments.
 And, make sure you’re not racking up unnecessary bank charges, as this can put a strain on your finances.
-If this is the case, consider switching banks.
+If this is the case, consider switching to a free bank.

 The next steps to getting your finances in order include building up a rainy day fund and automating your savings.
 Lastly, it’s now time to focus on going after your long-term goals.